 Both Kubernetes and OpenShift are prominent and excellent options for the deployment of container applications.
 While Kubernetes is flexible, OpenShift has many in-built components.
 Each has its unique features and benefits that stand out.

-Ksolves is the leading OpenShift consultation company in India and the USA and offers plenty of OpenShift services.
+Ksolves is the leading OpenShift Development company in India and the USA and offers plenty of OpenShift services.
 If you want more information on OpenShift vs. Kubernetes, write to us in the comment section.